Royal Rumble (2025): Broadcast outlets

-In addition to airing on traditional pay-per-view (PPV) worldwide, the event was available to livestream on Peacock in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that had not yet transferred to Netflix due to pre-existing contracts.
-This marked the first Royal Rumble, and the first WWE PPV and livestreaming event, to livestream on Netflix following the WWE Network's merger under the service in January 2025 in those areas.
+In addition to airing on traditional PPV worldwide, the event was available to livestream on Peacock in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that had not transferred to Netflix due to pre-existing contracts.
+This marked the first Royal Rumble, and WWE's first PLE, to livestream on Netflix following the WWE Network's merger under the service in January 2025 in those areas.

-On January 9, 2025, WWE announced a multi-year deal with Cosm in which select WWE PPV and livestreaming events would be broadcast from Cosm's "shared reality" immersive 87-foot-diameter LED domes, with locations in Los Angeles, California and Dallas, Texas (similar to Las Vegas's Sphere).
+On January 9, 2025, WWE announced a multi-year deal with Cosm in which select WWE PLEs would be broadcast from Cosm's "shared reality" immersive 87-foot-diameter LED domes, with locations in Los Angeles, California and Dallas, Texas (similar to Las Vegas's Sphere).
 WWE's first event to be broadcast from Cosm's domes was the 2025 Royal Rumble.

 Storylines

 The event included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 On November 13, 2024, it was announced that John Cena would be competing at the Royal Rumble, which would in turn be his last Royal Rumble appearance as Cena announced at the 2024 Money in the Bank that he would be retiring at the end of 2025.
 During the Raw premiere on Netflix on January 6, 2025, Cena announced he would compete in the Royal Rumble match to try and earn an opportunity to win his 17th world championship at WrestleMania 41.

 Cody Rhodes defended the Undisputed WWE Championship in a ladder match against Kevin Owens, who had stolen the "Winged Eagle" version of the championship belt as he claimed he was the "true champion" following their match at Saturday Night's Main Event XXXVII.